Dental plaque: Late colonisers

-Fusobacterium nucleatum is found between the early and late colonisers, linking them together.
+Fusobacterium nucleatum is found between the early and late colonizers, linking them together.

-Some salivary components are crucial for plaques ecosystem, such as salivary alpha-amylase which plays a role in binding and adhesion.
+Some salivary components are crucial for the plaque's ecosystem, such as salivary alpha-amylase which plays a role in binding and adhesion.
 Proline-rich proteins (PRP) and statherins are also involved in the formation of plaque.

 Supragingival biofilm

-Supragingival biofilm is dental plaque that forms above the gums, and is the first kind of plaque to form after the brushing of the teeth.
-It commonly forms in between the teeth, in the pits and grooves of the teeth and along the gums.
+Supragingival biofilm is dental plaque that forms above the gums, and is the first kind of plaque to form after brushing your teeth.
+It commonly forms in between the teeth, in the pits and grooves of the teeth, and along the gums.
 It is made up of mostly aerobic bacteria, meaning these bacteria need oxygen to survive.
-If plaque remains on the tooth for a longer period of time, anaerobic bacteria begin to grow in this plaque.
+If plaque remains on the tooth for a long period of time, anaerobic bacteria begin to grow.

 Subgingival biofilm

 Subgingival biofilm is plaque that is located under the gums.
 It occurs after the formation of the supragingival biofilm by a downward growth of the bacteria from above the gums to below.
 This plaque is mostly made up of anaerobic bacteria, meaning that these bacteria will only survive if there is no oxygen.
-As this plaque attaches in a pocket under the gums, they are not exposed to oxygen in the mouth and will therefore thrive if not removed.
+As this plaque attaches in a pocket under the gums, they are not exposed to oxygen in the mouth and will thrive if not removed.

 The extracellular matrix contains proteins, long-chain polysaccharides and lipids.

 The most common reasons for ecosystem disruption are the ecological factors discussed in the environment section.
-The bacteria that exhibit the most fit plasticity for the change in environment dominate the given environment.
+The bacteria that exhibit the most fit plasticity for the change in environment dominate it.
 Often, this leads to opportunistic pathogens which may cause dental caries and periodontal disease.
 Pathogenic bacteria that have the potential to cause dental caries flourish in acidic environments; those that have the potential to cause periodontal disease flourish in a slightly alkaline environment.

-Antibodies to the oral pathogens Campylobacter rectus, Veillonella parvula, Prevotella melaninogenica were associated with hypertension.
+Antibodies to the oral pathogens Campylobacter rectus, Veillonella parvula, and Prevotella melaninogenica are associated with hypertension.